Skip to content

 We have designed our curriculum to meet the needs and diversity of our pupils at Casterton Primary Academy, using the National Curriculum Programmes of Study which are covered on a 2 year rolling programme.

-The Department for Education has introduced a statutory duty for all UK schools to promote and teach fundamental British Values.
+It is a statutory duty for all UK schools to promote and teach fundamental British Values.

-At Casterton Primary Academy, we take very seriously our responsibility to prepare our learners for life in modern Britain.
+At Casterton Primary Academy, we take very seriously our responsibility to prepare our learners for life in our community.
 We value and recognise the multi-cultural, multi-faith and ever-changing nature of the United Kingdom and undertake a variety of events and lessons to celebrate and explore other cultures in our country and the wider world.
 Whilst promoting equal opportunities we also understand the vital role we play as a school in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to influence them.

 We ensure that the fundamental British Values are introduced, discussed and lived out through the every-day work and ethos of our school’s learning community.
 All curriculum areas provide a vehicle for further understanding the key values.
 Our curriculum provides excellent opportunities to develop and deepen understanding of the ‘spiritual, moral, social and cultural education of our learners.